 Our success depends on our ability to attract, retain, and motivate highly qualified management and scientific personnel.
 In particular, our development programs depend on our ability to attract and retain highly skilled development personnel, especially in the fields of central nervous system disorders, including neuropsychiatric and related disorders.
-In the future, we expect to need to hire additional personnel as we expand our research and development efforts and continue the pre-commercialization activities for pimavanserin from our current levels.
+In the future, we expect to need to hire additional personnel as we expand our research and development efforts and commercial activities for pimavanserin from our current levels.
 We face competition for experienced scientists, clinical operations personnel, commercial and other personnel from numerous companies and academic and other research institutions.
 Competition for qualified personnel is particularly intense in the San Diego, California area.
-If we are unable to attract and retain the necessary personnel, this will significantly impede the achievement of our research and development objectives and our commercialization efforts for pimavanserin, and our ability to meet the demands of our collaborators in a timely fashion.
+In addition, in April 2014, our Chief Financial Officer, who had been with the Company since 1998 and served as our Chief Business Officer, retired.
+While we have begun to recruit a replacement, there is no guarantee that we will be able to replace the skills and expertise of our prior Chief Financial Officer and we may experience difficulties in transitioning this position, which could adversely impact us.
+If we are unable to attract and retain the necessary personnel for this and other positions, this will significantly impede the achievement of our research and development objectives, our commercialization efforts for pimavanserin, and our ability to meet the demands of our collaborators in a timely fashion.